Septias/better-ilias/README.md

 # BetterIlias
-Modern Ui for Ilias with file downloads
+A Modern UX for Ilias which supports file synchronisation.

 ## Features
-* Responsive and modern frontend
+* Responsive and modern frontend.
-* Synchronization of files to local filesystem for easier access
+* Synchronize all files to the local filesystem for easier access and usability.
-* Dark theme by default
+* Dark theme by default.

 ## Installation
-The easiest option is to download it from the [releases](https://github.com/Septias/better-ilias/releases) The second option is to manually build it as described below.
+The easiest way to install BetterIlias is to download it from the [releases](https://github.com/Septias/better-ilias/releases).

 ## Dev
 ### Requirements